slmgray/Flow-Cytometer-Cell-Density-Project/README.md

 2021-01-26 meeting agenda:
 - Booked cellometer time @Sierra?
 - Convert flow cy lab plan and experimental plan PDFs to .md @Sierra
 - In haemocytometer cell counts: 1.) move notes column from first column to last and clarify which samples were diluted vs. not diluted 2.)
-Add # of squares counted column 3.) fill blank cells with NA 4.) calculate mean, standard deviation, and CV for each coral. @Sierra
+Add # of squares counted column (DONE 20210129 SG) 3.) fill blank cells with NA (DONE 20210129 SG) 4.) calculate mean, standard deviation, and CV for each coral. @Sierra
 - Which samples do we still need haemocytometer counts for?
 - Flowjo update from @Hannah?